bustavo/bustavo.github.io/index.md

 </p>

 <h5 class="text-light">
-  I like to learn so I am always looking for new projects.<br/>
-  I am passionate about software development & strategic planning.<br/>
+  I like to learn so I am always looking for new projects.
+I'm passionate about software development & strategic planning.
 Analyzing, solving and automating is what I do best.
 </h5>

 <p>